dcbuild3r/blockchain-development-guide/README.md

 An upcoming service and simpler alternative to TheGraph is [Covalent](https://www.covalenthq.com/).
 Its API allows you to pull detailed, historical and granular data from multiple blockchains with no code.
 It has a rich palette of endpoints serving data from categories including balances, NFTs, and DeFi.
 The APIs provide data for several different blockchains like Ethereum, Polygon, Avalanche and is currently free to use.
 In order to learn more, check out [their documentation](https://www.covalenthq.com/docs/) and [API docs](https://www.covalenthq.com/docs/api/#/0/0/USD/1).
 They have an active [youtube channel](https://www.youtube.com/channel/UCGn-T9qPiXAx490Wr6WPbOw) as well with a [playlist on building web3 projects](https://www.youtube.com/playlist?list=PL4d9xIzK1us3vqIFYqcS005qSVuq_AESa) using Covalent.

-**Nodes**
+**Nodes as service**

 One of the most common ways to query data from the blockchain is by calling RPC endpoints of nodes that are syncing the full-state of the blockchain.
 A node runs the Ethereum blockchain, has all of its state, and syncs periodically every single time a new block appears.
 You can run your own node on consumer hardware, but it is unscalable if you want to use those nodes for querying data for massive applications as you'd need to build your own DevOps pipelines in order to scale to your needs accordingly.
-That's why most developers use a third-party node provider like [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/).
+That's why most developers use a third-party node provider like [Alchemy](https://www.alchemy.com/), [Nodereal](https://nodereal.io), or [Infura](https://infura.io/).
 You can call these APIs by using web3 libraries like [ethers.js](https://docs.ethers.io/v5/), [web3.js](https://web3js.readthedocs.io/en/v1.7.0/) or myriad others.

 **Moralis**